 The Seminars in Ignatian Leadership is a program provided to educators within the Jesuit Schools Network.
 The Pasos Ignacianos model of the program offers a curriculum of leadership development within the context of Ignatius Loyola and his spiritual and vocational growth through his life.
-The program has been designed with adult learning theory specifically in mind.
-The program attempts to model Ignatian pedagogy by engaging Seminar participants in a continual interplay of experience, reflection and action.

 The four session themes and foci:

 - Session I – Loyola: Foundations of Leadership

 - Session II – Manresa: The Discerning Leader

 - Session III – Paris: The Capable Leader

 - Session IV – Rome: The Authentic Leader